What Types of Gambling are Legal in the state of New Jersey?

 New Jersey legalized online gambling in February 2013 with a law allowing each of the state’s casinos to partner with software providers to offer casino games and poker to players located within state lines.
 The majority of Atlantic City’s casinos jumped on the opportunity to launch gambling sites and now players have a plethora of options to choose from.

-The way it works in New Jersey is land-based casinos hold online gambling licenses and may then partner with third-party software providers to operate one or more independently-branded casino sites.
+The way it works in New Jersey is land-based casinos hold online gambling licenses and may then partner with third-party software providers to operate one or more independently-branded NJ gambling apps.

 For example, Borgata Casino in Atlantic City offers online gambling through BorgataCasino.com in partnership with GVG Holdings, PalaCasino.com in partnership with Pala Interactive and so on.
 These various gambling sites all operate off the internet gaming license held by Borgata AC, but all still compete with one another for NJ players.

-The following chart shows which land-based casinos operate in partnership with the various licensed NJ gambling sites today:
+The following chart shows which land-based casinos operate in partnership with the various legal NJ gambling sites today:

 |Land-Based License Holder||Gambling Sites Operated by Each Casino|